Second hand and Vintage (Irish) Shops:

 - Clothes that are in bad condition and cannot be repaired can be brought to your nearest civic amenity site: “Clothes and textiles that are not suitable for re-sale are recycled into carpet underlay felt, machine-wiping cloths or fibre filler for furniture.”
 (Source).

-- Clothes that cannot be sold by charity shops are often passed on to textile dealers who export them to developing countries.
+- Note that clothes that cannot be sold by charity shops are often passed on to textile dealers who export them to developing countries.
 If they cannot be sold there they will most likely end up being dumped in rivers or open dumps.
-Some charities sell clothing in poor condition to rag companies – inquire with individual charities for confirmation.
+While it is good to support charity shops, you could also consider your local freecycle or clothes swap groups.

 - Clothing bins: